tylerzudans/CSCI473-SkeletonRepresentation/README.md

 **Run**:
 (From linux terminal at this cloned directory)

-1. To create rad, rad.t, hjdp, and hjpd.t file for part 2 run
+1. To create rad, rad.t, hjdp, and hjpd.t files for part 2 run.
+These files will appear in the **representations** directory.
    1. $ `python3 skeleton_representation.py`

 **Results**